 A troop sleeper car was a railroad passenger car that had been constructed to serve as something of a mobile barracks for transporting troops over distances sufficient to require overnight accommodations.
 This method allowed part of the trip to be made overnight, reducing the amount of transit time required and increasing travel efficiency.

 The reconditioned Pullman Troop Sleeper features photographs, posters, and artifacts depicting the contributions made by America’s “Fighting Railroads.”

 New Buffalo City Fire Department’s historic Button & Blake Hand Pumper (Circa 1863).
 These hand pumper fire engines were pulled by and relied on human power to pump water to the fire.
 The unit on display at the museum includes a two-wheel hose cart.
 The fire truck was built sometime between 1850 and 1863 in New York state.
 The fire truck’s biggest most splendid hour came when the New Buffalo Fire Department responded to the call for help during the great Chicago Fire.
 The pumper and crew were loaded onto a flat car and the Pere Marquette took them to Chicago.
 The pumper was restored to its present condition as part of New Buffalo Founder Days in 1964.

 HO Scale Model train layout

-This interactive display features an HO scale train layout which shows visitors how the the village of New Buffalo may have appeared in the 1920s.
-Depicted are the train yard, roundhouse, turntable locomotive facility, Hobo Village, the Pelican Pond into which boiler wash was disposed, the Quonset Hut, which is now Oink’s Ice Cream, Whittaker Street (not to scale), and the surrounding neighborhood.
-Maintained by the Dunes Model Railroad Club, it demonstrates how important the Railroad was, not only to New Buffalo, but to the entire region.
+This interactive display features an HO scale train layout which shows visitors how the village of New Buffalo may have appeared in the 1920s.
+Depicted are the train yard, roundhouse, turntable locomotive facility, Hobo Village, the Pelican Pond into which boiler wash was disposed of, the Quonset Hut, which is now Oink’s Ice Cream, Whittaker Street (not to scale), and the surrounding neighborhood.
+Maintained by the Dunes Model Railroad Club, it demonstrates how important the Railroad was, not only to New Buffalo but to the entire region.